mughesaraja/AI-Course-Creator/README.md

 # Overview
 This project explores how AI can be used to generate structured online courses through prompt design.
 It focuses on building a repeatable workflow that improves the clarity and organisation of AI-generated learning content.

+# Intended User

+This system is designed for:
+- Course creators building online learning products
+- Educators structuring digital courses
+- Platforms looking to improve AI-assisted course creation workflows

+It focuses on supporting users in creating structured, high-quality learning experiences rather than just generating content quickly.

+# Evaluation Approach

+Outputs are evaluated based on:

+- Clarity of explanations
+- Logical progression of concepts
+- Alignment with learning outcomes
+- Use of practice and reinforcement

+This helps ensure the generated content is not only correct, but also instructionally effective.

 # System Workflow

 The course generation process is broken into structured stages: